Famine Looming In North Gaza: UN-Backed Report

-Rome: Famine is looming in the northern Gaza Strip amid increased hostilities and a near-halt in food aid, a UN-backed assessment said Saturday.
+(MENAFN- Gulf Times) Famine is looming in the northern Gaza Strip amid increased hostilities and a near-halt in food aid, a UN-backed assessment said on Saturday.

+Israeli forces have intensified their operations in large swathes of devastated northern Gaza since early October, where evacuation orders are in place.

+Aid shipments allowed to enter the Gaza Strip were now lower than at any time since October 2023, according to the Integrated Food Security Phase Classification (IPC) report.

 On October 17, the body projected that the number of people in Gaza facing "catastrophic" food insecurity between November and April 2025 would reach 345,000, or 16 percent of the population.

-UN probe says women, children comprise the majority of Gaza war dead

-The Integrated Food Security Phase Classification (IPC) report classified that as IPC Phase 5 -- a situation when "starvation, death, destitution and extremely critical acute malnutrition levels are evident."
+The IPC report classified that figure as Phase 5 -- a situation when "starvation, death, destitution and extremely critical acute malnutrition levels are evident".

 Since that report, conditions have worsened in the north of Gaza, with a collapse of food systems, a drop in humanitarian aid and critical water, sanitation and hygiene conditions, the committee said.